National Personal Loans logo

 • Some connected lenders are tribal lenders subject to different regulations, potentially carrying much higher APRs and less consumer protection

-• Loan approval not guaranteed and credit checks are performed despite 'no credit check' marketing claims
+• Loan approval not guaranteed and credit checks are performed despite 'eligibility claim to verify' marketing claims

 • Limited transparency on actual APR ranges, fees, or repayment terms since these vary by external lender